 Alliander, a Dutch monopolist Distribution System Operator, has initiated a ‘natural gas-transition program’ to address the challenges that this entails in multidisciplinary teams.
 PEOPLE students contributed by tackling concrete issues and tasks within these teams.
 For example, they mapped local dynamics at a neighbourhood level and translated this into visualisations and reports for Alliander employees and teams.

 Analysing, identifying and applying local dynamics is still a missing link in the overall strategic environment management of energy companies such as Alliander.
 PEOPLE students helped to bridge this gap, and in doing so, made a significant contribution to a people-friendly transition to a natural gas-free future in the Netherlands.

 In PEOPLE project’s 1st Learning Cycle, researchers at Charles University in Prague and their industry partner VÚPS launched a study on the efficiency of conservation interventions in administrative buildings.

 - to decrease energy consumption in administrative buildings;

 - to employ the knowledge of social science about people’s behaviour in policies aiming at a higher efficiency of public buildings;

 - and to engage students of social science in a practice-oriented research.

-The intervention will motivate city (and state) office workers to regulate temperature in their offices in order to conserve energy.
-The efficiency of the intervention that will employ a combination of feedback and goal setting will be evaluated on the basis of real changes in energy consumption and also of changes in behavioural intention to conserve energy.
-Four master students of sociology and related fields will participate in all the stages of intervention study.
-They will prepare interventions and evaluation questionnaires, analyse data and draw conclusions with both practical and scientific relevance.
+The intervention was designed to motivate city (and state) office workers to regulate temperature in their offices in order to conserve energy.
+The efficiency of the intervention that employed a combination of feedback and goal setting was be evaluated on the basis of real changes in energy consumption and also of changes in behavioural intention to conserve energy.
+Four master students of sociology and related fields participated in all the stages of intervention study.
+They prepared interventions and evaluation questionnaires, analysed data and drew conclusions with both practical and scientific relevance.